Madison Cawthorn: Tenure

-During his candidacy and time in Congress, Cawthorn has been known for incendiary rhetoric and promulgating conspiracy theories.
+The Washington Post reported that during his candidacy and time in Congress, Cawthorn became known for incendiary rhetoric and for promulgating conspiracy theories.
 He had said he intended to use his position to be a messenger rather than a legislator, writing to his colleagues, "I have built my staff around comms rather than legislation."
 Cawthorn subsequently closed all but one district office.

 2020

 In December 2020, at a Turning Point USA conference in Florida, Cawthorn said that he would try to contest the 2020 presidential election results when Congress counted the Electoral College votes in January, citing fraud, though there was no evidence that fraud affected the election results.
 He subsequently used conspiracy theories about fraud to run advertisements and raise money for himself.
 He called on the TPUSA event's attendees to "lightly threaten" their representatives.

 2021

 Cawthorn took his seat as a member of Congress at the start of the 117th Congress on January 3, 2021.

 Before Trump supporters stormed the United States Capitol on January 6, Cawthorn addressed the crowd and said, "this crowd has some fight."
 He voted not to certify the Electoral College results in Congress and called Republicans who voted to certify the results "spineless cowards".
 He repeated the false conspiracy theories that there was widespread fraud in the election.
 After the riots, Cawthorn denounced the violence and said, "The party as a whole should have been much more wise about their choice of words."
 He later attempted to blame the riots on a "Democratic machine" of "agitators strategically placed inside of this group", amid intensifying calls for his resignation for his part in stoking the riots.

 On January 20, the day of Joe Biden's inauguration, Cawthorn was one of 17 newly elected House Republicans to sign a letter congratulating him and expressing hope of bipartisan cooperation.
 On January 22, 2021, the government watchdog group Campaign for Accountability asked the Office of Congressional Ethics to investigate Cawthorn's role in the January 6 Capitol riot.

-On January 23, on CNN Newsroom, Pamela Brown asked Cawthorn about his views of the election results, to which Cawthorn eventually responded that there was no voter fraud.
+On January 23, on CNN Newsroom, Pamela Brown asked Cawthorn about his views of the election results.
 He said, "You know, the Constitution allowed for us to be able to push back as much as we could and I did that to the amount of the constitutional limits that I had at my disposal.
 So now I would say that Joseph R. Biden is our president".
 According to Time, Cawthorn was "trying to have it both ways.
 One day, he's preaching about respecting the office of the Presidency and vowing to work across the aisle with Democratic colleagues.
 The next, he's trumpeting dangerous conspiracies to right-wing crowds and commentators."